 Creators of the first Ultron lenses possibly read a lot of comic books and thought the name was just cool since it is a name often used in comic fiction throughout history.

-I’m not entirely sure why lenses get this moniker but if you put all this together, Ultron lenses are workhorses lenses, the best lenses for most things.
-Kind of your mid-range jack of all trades master of none lenses.
+I’m not entirely sure why lenses get this moniker, but if you put all this together, Ultron lenses are workhorse lenses, which are the best lenses for most things.
+Kind of your mid-range jack-of-all-trades master of none lenses.
 They also tend to live somewhere between f1.7 and f2.

-They are not using any special Heliar triplet design, are not really optimized for low light shooting, and are not made to be as small and light as possible.
+They do not use any special Heliar triplet design, are not optimized for low-light shooting, and are not made to be as small and light as possible.

 What Does Lanthar Mean?

-Like with most Voigtlander lenses, there is a history to Lanthar lenses that is no longer relevant today.
+Like with most Voigtlander lenses, there is a history of Lanthar lenses that is no longer relevant today.

-Today Lanthar lenses are just a brand name, but Voigltander tacks it onto lenses that are tuned to perfection and where there are no compromises.
+Today, Lanthar lenses are just a brand name, but Voigtlander tacks it onto lenses that are tuned to perfection and where there are no compromises.

-Lanthar lenses often have a higher number of elements, they can be big and heavy.
-They also use an Apochromatic design which eliminates color fringer and chromatic aberrations.
+Lanthar lenses often have a higher number of elements, which can be big or heavy.
+They also use an Achromatic design that eliminates color fringers and chromatic aberrations.

-To get an idea of where Lanthar lenses sit in the lineup, there are two lenses we can look at, the Voigtlander 35mm f2 Ultron, and the Voigtlander 35mm f2 Lanthar.
+To get an idea of where Lanthar lenses sit in the lineup, we can look at two lenses: the Voigtlander 35mm f2 Ultron and the Voigtlander 35mm f2 Lanthar.

 Specs | 35mm f2 Ultron | 35mm f2 APO Lanthar |